aliibrahim123/neocomp.js/docs/comp-base.state/utilities.md

 ```
 these utilities simplify async states.

-`query`: creates and updates a `Query` based on a given promise, takes the signal that holds the
+`query`: creates and updates a `Query` based on a given promise, returns a readonly signal that holds the query.
-query.

 `Query`: is a simple object that reflect the status of a promise, it can be of state:
 - `loading`: the promise has not resolved yet.
 - `success`: the promise has resolved, its resolved value is in `value`.
 - ``error`: the promise has rejected, its rejected value is in `error`.

-`computedQuery`: creates and updates a `ComputedQuery` based on a given handler, takes the signal
+`computedQuery`: creates and updates a `ComputedQuery` based on a given handler, returns a readonly signal that holds the query.
+can be given the properties that effect the query manually.

-holding the query and the store holding it.
+takes the signal holding the query and the store holding it.

 `ComputedQuery`: is a simple object that reflect the status of an async computed value provided by a handler, it consists of:
 - `status`: the status of the last resolved value.